Methodology

 1. Data is as at time of notification.
 If the notification stated that the nature of the incident was serious harm but the child subsequently died, they would still be classed as serious harm in these statistics.

 3. Local authorities should submit one notification per incident.
 However, there are a small number of instances where local authorities submit multiple notifications per incident, for example, one notification relating to the victim and one notification relating to the perpetrator.
-The Department will liaise with local authorities to resolve such instances but on occasion is unable to do so.
+DfE will liaise with local authorities to resolve such instances but on occasion is unable to do so.

 6. Some serious incident notifications are submitted retrospectively.
 If a local authority was not sure if it was a serious incident at the time, it would be reported late.